TrebledJ/trebledj.github.io/content/posts/projects/03-rdc-simulator/2020-12-10-robot-design-contest-simulator.md

 ---
 title: Robot Design Contest Simulator
-description: Here you can drive robots without having to worry about damaging physical property or being impaled.
+excerpt: Here you can drive robots without having to worry about damaging physical property or being impaled.
 updated: "2022-08-05"
 tags:
   - qt